Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 W "Once we're rested, we'll pick up Aiyana from Fairpeaks."<br>
 G "Good plan.
 Now, we need more whiskey."<br>
 WG, from outside the saloon "Come out, Pistoleros!"<br>
 W "Huh?
 Do I hear that right?
-Is that the big-nosed lawgiver?"<br>
+Is that the big-nosed humpty-dumpty lawgiver?"<br>
 G "...I think it is.
 Looks like we got even more troubles for ourselves."<br>
 G "Get out of the saloon.
 And get your guns ready."